wp-plugins/scroll-to-top-button/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Displays a button in the bottom right corner for smooth scrolling to top of the page.
+Displays a button in the bottom right corner for smooth scrolling to the top of the page.

 == Description ==